ksubramanian9/portfolio_management/docs/architecture/microservices/portfolio_management_service.md

 # Portfolio Management Service

 The Portfolio Management Service is a core microservice in the Investment Portfolio Manager application, responsible for managing portfolios, including creation, updates, and asset allocation.
-Built using Scala, it aligns with microservices, Domain-Driven Design (DDD), Event-Driven Architecture (EDA), and Functional Programming (FP) paradigms.
+Built using **Java** with **Spring Boot**, it aligns with microservices, Domain-Driven Design (DDD), and Event-Driven Architecture (EDA) paradigms.
 This document outlines the service’s responsibilities, domain model, event handling, API endpoints, integrations, and technical considerations, ensuring compliance with non-functional requirements like scalability, security, reliability, and performance.

 ## Overview
 - **Bounded Context**: Portfolio Management